 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover its deposit or will not be able to recover collateral securities that are in the possession of an outside party.
 The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty (e.g. broker-dealer) to a transaction, a government will not be able to recover the value of its investment of collateral securities that are in the possession of another party.
-The California Government Code and the District's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits or investments, other than the following provision for deposits; The California Government Code requires that a financial institution secured deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the government unit).
+The California Government Code and the District's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits or investments, other than the following provision for deposits; The California Governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the government unit).
 The fair value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.
 California law also allows financial institutions to secure the District's deposits by pledging first deed mortgage notes having a value of 150% of the secured public deposits.

-At December 31, 2023, the District's deposits balance was \$80,929 and the carrying amount was \$91,900.
+At December 31, 2024, the District's deposits balance was \$219,083 and the carrying amount was \$195,852.
 The difference between the bank balance and the carrying amount was due to normal outstanding checks and deposits in transit.
-Of the bank balance, all was covered by either FDIC insurance and/or remainder by collateral held in the pledging bank's trust department in the District's name.
+Of the bank balance, all was covered by FDIC insurance or collateral held in the pledging bank's trust department in the District's name.